Mindset Quotient® Test

 Q. How accurate are the test results?

 The way a person responds to this test offers measurable indicators for how he or she likely approaches other challenges in life, even when attempting to “game” the system.
-Since we cannot guarantee the test-taker will always respond truthfully, enough information is gathered through the various types of questions to allow for cross-checking and delivering feedback that has proven to be both revealing, and thought-provoking.
+Since we cannot guarantee the test-taker will always respond truthfully, enough information is gathered through the various types of questions to allow for cross-checking and delivering feedback that has been proven to be both revealing, and thought-provoking.

 As a reminder: